sainigagandeep/Amazon_Vine_Analysis/README.md

 We focused on the US reviews for video games.

 ## Resources
-### Data Source: Amazon Review datasets, Video Games Review dataset
+### Data Source:
+Amazon Review datasets,

+### Software:
-### Software: Google Colab Notebook, PostgreSQL 11.9, pgAdmin 4, AWS
+Google Colab Notebook,
+PostgreSQL 11.9,
+pgAdmin 4,
+AWS- RDS and S3
 ## Roadmap
 The first step was to extract the dataset from an AWS S3 using PySpark in order to transform it and load it to AWS again.
 Please refer to Amazon_Reviews_ETL.ipynb to see the code.
 Note that I downloaded it as a jupyter notebook file, but it was originally created in Google Colab for PySpark to run.
 There, I basically divided the whole dataframe into 4 smaller dataframes for better analysis.
 These dataframes were then loaded to AWS RDS using a a connection from PySpark to PostgreSQL.